 Maine Drug and Alcohol Statistics

-- 9% of adults in Maine reported using drugs in 2021, which is below the national average of 12%.1
+9% of adults in Maine reported using drugs in 2021 vs. a national average of 12%.1

-- Drug users in Maine are most likely to misuse prescription drugs or take illicit drugs.1
+Residents who use drugs tend to misuse prescription drugs or illicit drugs.1

-- People earning under $25,000 per year were the most likely to use drugs.1
+People earning under $25,000 per year are the most likely to abuse drugs.1

 24% of adults aged 18-44 in Maine reported excessive drinking in 2021.2

-- Over 20% of men engaged in excessive drinking, compared to 13% of women.2
+Over 20% of men in Maine admitted to engaging in excessive drinking,

 In 2020, the state of Maine experienced 28 drug deaths per 100,000 residents (higher than the national average).3

 Cost of Drug and Alcohol Rehab in Maine

 What you pay for treatment will depend on the rehab you choose.
 You will likely find that inpatient programs are more expensive than outpatient programs.
 The cost of inpatient treatment includes your housing and food, as well as counseling, medical care, and any additional services the facility offers during treatment.
 Outpatient programs only include the treatment costs without the additional expenses related to living at a facility.
 Therefore, the price stage is considerably lower.

 Free Treatment Options in Maine

 The state of Maine operates community recovery centers around the state.
 The centers offer peer recovery support services, recovery coaches, public education, and prevention efforts.
 They also offer training to people who wish to become support coaches for people fighting substance use disorder.4